-Lured to the FBI's entrapment by false claims and stonewalling.
+I was lured to the FBI's entrapment by false claims and stonewalling.
 What scam artist do best!!!

-As stated before the framing occurred at Charlestons Restuarant Norman OK (northwest corner booth in the bar area), a public place where it sounded like I was a stoolie being interrogated by the FBI.
-There was at least one party present that I knew.
+As stated before the framing occurred at Charlestons Restuarant Norman OK (northwest corner booth in the bar area), a public place where it sounded to others present like I was a snitch being interrogated by the FBI.
+There was at least one party present that knew me.

-Later Thompson claimed that at the meeting, he revealed what he referred to as a key point in the FBI's Confidential Informant program that was too secretive for me to see or sign the document.
-Thompson also claimed the second agent Andy Farabow who was at the meeting, supposedly as a witness to my agreeing to serve as a Confidential Informant.
+Later Thompson claimed that at the meeting, he revealed what he referred to as key points in the FBI's Confidential Informant program that was too secretive for me to see or sign the document.
+Thompson also claimed the second agent Andy Farabow who was at the meeting, was a witness to my agreeing to serve as a Confidential Informant.
 I did not agree!

 Note: the FBI never assigned a white-collar agent to the case and never would discuss or accept copies of the evidence.
-But, they did want any gossip I picked up.
+But, they did want to learn any gossip I picked up.
 The point, Hoover's so-called black files are as germane as ever.

 More bait and switch meetings.

 At another meeting, August 5, 2009, supposedly to meet with a white-collar agent but turned out to be with another last-minute substitute.
-This was supposedly at the FBI's office off-West Lindsey in Norman.
+This was supposedly at the FBI's then office at 1818 W Lindsey, Norman, OK.

-- This turned out to be a shared office situation at 1818 W Lindsey.
+- This turned out to be a shared office situation.
 We met in a conference room, on the second floor, in the middle, surrounded by shared offices.
 When I left, I could hear the two FBI talking through the walls.

-- The last-minute substitute agent showed up with a copy of Oklahoma's Quality Jobs program, and a hand scratched list of questions related to Quality Jobs for me to respond.
-Oklahoma's Quality Jobs is not one of Oklahoma's 63 different tax credit programs I was trying to report.
-I had been sending the FBI (at the FBI's request) evidence of tax credit fraud for five months at that point.
+- The last-minute substitute agent showed up with a copy of Oklahoma's Quality Jobs program and a hand-scratched list of questions related to Quality Jobs for me to respond.
+Oklahoma's Quality Jobs was not one of Oklahoma's 63 different tax credit programs I was trying to report.
+I had been sending the FBI (at the FBI's request) evidence of tax credit fraud for more than five months at that point.

-In summary, on two occasions, agents brought a hand scratched list of questions for me to respond.
-The questions were off-topic.
+In summary, that was the second of two occasions; agents brought a hand-scratched list of questions for me to respond.
+In both cases, the questions were off-topic.
 Never once was there a discussion about evidence, or was I ask meaningful questions by the FBI or anyone for that matter.

 There were many times others wanted to know what had uncovered.

-There is much more.
-The FBI's entrapment scheme alone occurred over more than a two month period of stonewalling and wasting time while the Oklahoma Tax Commissions was trying to issue gross production tax refund checks for counterfeit tax credits.
-The most drastic drop in oil prices Jul to Nov 2008 had virtually eliminated gross production tax revenue.
+There is much more to this.
+The FBI's entrapment scheme alone occurred over more than a two-month period of stonewalling and wasting time while the Oklahoma Tax Commissions was trying to issue gross production tax refund checks for counterfeit tax credits.
+The most drastic drop in oil prices from Jul to Nov 2008 had virtually eliminated gross production tax revenue.